-Considering whether to buy the new and exclusive SmarTap showering system?
+Considering whether to buy the new SmarTap showering system?
 This installation guide will explain just how simple it is to fit.

 If you haven’t already discovered SmarTap and would like to find out more, head over to our blog post now by clicking the image below.

 SmarTap installation guide

 The first thing to say is that SmarTap should be fitted by a qualified professional.
 Do not attempt to install, unless you are fully qualified to do so.
 This SmarTap installation guide is intended as a visual guide only.
 We’d recommend following the installation instructions that come with your product.